Barnwell: The NFL's 50 most intriguing people, and why each matters

 31. Marcus Williams, S, Saints

 I feel confident that nobody on the planet is looking forward to Week 1 of the NFL season more than Williams, who will get a chance to atone for his leading role in the disastrous end to the Saints-Vikings playoff encounter from last season.
 What was forgotten in light of what happened is just how impressive Williams was during his rookie campaign.
-Marshon Lattimore took most of the attention and was transformative for the Saints' defense, but Williams finished his with four picks and added a fifth earlier in the Vikings' game.
+Marshon Lattimore took most of the attention and was transformative for the Saints' defense, but Williams finished his with four picks and added a fifth earlier in the Vikings game.
 One on-field mistake shouldn't define a career.
 Everyone around the league should be rooting for the 21-year-old to return to form this upcoming season.

 32. Deshaun Watson, QB, Texans